AlexInntekt/SE_Project/README.md

 ## Description approach 2

-We search different chatbots aplications for websites.
+We searched different chatbots aplications for websites.
 We tried ChatComposer https://www.chatcompose.com/website.html but it has many problems and no documentation.
 After ChatComposer we tried InstaBot https://instabot.io/ .
 It has less problems than ChatComposer, but again no documentation.
 After another try we found ChatBot https://www.chatbot.com/ which seems to fit us best.
 ChatBot is a powerful tool with lots of options and it has a very intuitive way of doing this.
 We start developing using this tool and the final product looks like this: The bot welcomes you with the message:
 "Hello, welcome to FILS ChatBot! 👋 How can I help you?"
 The user can choose from 4 answers: "Course", "How to apply?", "Open days", "Contact us".